MatrixAI/Polykey-Docs/docs/Glossary.md

-./Glossary.md of terminology in alphabetical order.
+Glossary of terminology in alphabetical order.

 ### Agent